Who Is Rory McIlroy's New Caddie Harry Diamond? - Golf Monthly

 “I would say he is still one of my closest friends.
 We started together in 2008, we’ve had a lot of great times on and off the golf course.”

-McIlroy’s new caddie, at least for the WGC-Bridgestone Invitational and USPGA Championship, is Harry Diamond.
+McIlroy’s new caddie, at least for the WGC-Bridgestone Invitational and this week’s USPGA Championship, is Harry Diamond, who is his childhood best friend.

 Who Is Harry Diamond?